yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Comments
 Some implementations may use the hash sign ("#") to mark lines that are meant to be commented lines.
-Such lines may contain any whitespace or visible character until terminated by a line break (CR, LF or CRLF) and might appear in any line of the file (before or after the header).
+Such lines may contain any character until terminated by a line break (CR, LF or CRLF) and might appear in any line of the file (before or after the header).
 Comments should not be confused with a subsequent line of a multi-line field.
-If a first field of a record contains a hash, it should be surrounded with double quotes to avoid being mistaken for a comment as per {{desc}}.
+If a first field of a record starts with a hash, it should be surrounded with double quotes to avoid being mistaken for a comment as per {{desc}}.

 Example of a CSV file containing comments: